UFC and Boxing World Reacts to Anthony Joshua’s KO [WATCH]

 — TYSON FURY (@Tyson_Fury) December 9, 2020

-However, Fury’s American-based promoter, Top Rank, did tease what many fans hope might come next for Joshua.
+However, Fury’s American-based promoter, Top Rank, did tease what many fans hope might come next for Joshua and Fury just as soon as the fight was over.

 — Top Rank Boxing (@trboxing) December 12, 2020